 Recognition and Reward.
 Recognition is a critical component in fostering and reinforcing a culture of service excellence.
-The parties will work to align service quality incentives through out all levels of the organization, with increased emphasis on service.
+The parties will work to align service quality incentives throughout all levels of the organization, with increased emphasis on service.

 Metrics and Measurement.
 Service quality should be measured and given appropriate weight to reach and maintain superior service at all levels of the organization.
-The parties will develop a "Balanced Scorecard" measurement program, and strengthen customer c.
-Environment
+The parties will develop a "Balanced Scorecard" measurement program, and strengthen customer satisfaction measurement tools.